 2 is replaced by a prime number

 gftuple checks whether

 a polynomial that is indeed primitive.
 If not, then

 an error and

 tp is not returned.
 The input argument

-be any number or string; only its existence matters.
+be any number or character vector; only its existence matters.

 [tp,expform] = gftuple(...) returns

 the simplest exponential format of the element that the kth row of